USC-NSL/ZENITH/README.md

 The TLA+ Toolbox, can be used to work with these specifications, however (especially for the ones under `Zenith/`) we found it easier to directly use the `tla2tools` JAR file.

 If inclined to follow this, the scripts for using it are available and described under `Zenith/`.

+>**Note:** Certain specification also declare model checking metrics (like state space size, diameter, etc.).
+In the particular case of verification times, these numbers heavily depend on the *single threaded* throughput of your processor of choice.
+Since `ZENITH` is a rather large specification, checking liveness properties dominates the verification time in the end, which can only be done on a single thread with TLC.